ml-explore/mlx-swift-examples/Applications/VLMEval/README.md

 - Build Release
 - Force the model evaluation to run on the main thread, e.g. using @MainActor
 - Build `Cmlx` with optimizations by modifying `mlx/Package.swift` and adding `.unsafeOptions(["-O3"]),`

-Building in Release / optimizations will remove a lot of tail calls in the C++ layer.
-These lead to the stack overflows.

 ### Performance